Prajwaliscoding/llm-inference-gateway/docs/production-deployment.md

 # Production Deployment (AWS EKS)

-The gateway has been deployed multiple times to a real AWS environment: EKS cluster, RDS Postgres, HTTPS on a custom domain, and cluster wide observability.
-Infrastructure is torn down between deployments to avoid ongoing cost, so this document is the record of what a live deployment looks like and how to bring it back up.
+The gateway runs on Amazon EKS, with RDS Postgres, HTTPS on a custom domain, and cluster wide observability.

 ## Infrastructure